rakeshbhasyam/Cold_Mail_Generator/README.md

 ## Tech Stack

 - **Python**: The primary programming language used for developing the application.
-- **Streamlit**: A framework for creating interactive web applications for data science and machine learning projects.
 - **ChromaDB**: A database used to store and query tech stack links based on relevance.
 - **Groq API**: An API used for interacting with advanced AI models.
 - **Llama3**: An AI model utilized for generating text based on prompts.